- Who We Are

 In brainwriting, everyone participates – silently.
 With this technique, the leader highlights the problem that the team will focus on for the exercise.
 Each team member is given a pad of sticky notes and a pen.
 For the first round, the note-taker sets a timer to 2 minutes and asks the team to write 3 ideas related to the problem (one idea per sticky note) and to place each sticky note on a sheet of paper.

 When the round ends, the note-taker asks everyone to pass their ideas to the right.
 Participants can then use the ideas already on the sheet as triggers or ignore them as they write 3 more ideas.
 These rounds continue until a fixed number of rounds (such as when sheets come to a full turn around the table).
-The note-taker collects all the sheets, and as a team they consolidate, classify and prioritize the ideas on a whiteboard.
+The note-taker collects all the sheets, and as a team, they consolidate, classify and prioritize the ideas on a whiteboard.

 Some say that a picture is worth one-thousand words.
-Others say pictures can evoke feelings and emotions when discussion has gone flat and ideas are running low.
+Others say pictures can evoke feelings and emotions when the discussion has gone flat and ideas are running low.
 For this technique, teams need a set of illustrations, photographs, or other visual renderings.
 These graphic images can be completely random and can be curated by one or more people from the team.
-This technique uses images as a way of triggering intuitions, emotions and feelings.
+This technique uses images as a way of triggering intuitions, emotions, and feelings.
 This practice helps individuals find solutions to creative challenges or problems that may have a more emotional or psychological angle.
 The leader shares a set of graphics with each person at the table and asks them to write down ideas that are inspired by what they see.
 Next, participants pair up and discuss the ideas.

 Finally, the teams of two present their ideas back to the group.
 The images can be random or they can generally support the kind of problem that is being addressed (for example, staff or culture challenges may have images of people interacting; manufacturing issues might have more industrial images; new product challenges might include pictures that suggest a product category, et cetera).
 Non-specific graphics may also stimulate creative solutions.

 Most teams find this ideation approach highly entertaining.
 Using this technique can spark people that are running low on inspiration and creativity.
 The leader asks the team to create a list of really outrageous, ridiculous, callous or even illegal ideas and then the note-taker writes them on the whiteboard.
-Once all the ideas are captured, the leader encourages the team to turn those horrible ideas into great solutions by either considering its opposite, or by finding some aspect of it that can be used to inspire a good idea.
+Once all the ideas are captured, the leader encourages the team to turn those horrible ideas into great solutions by either considering its opposite or by finding some aspect of it that can be used to inspire a good idea.

 Heuristic Ideation or HIT is another very efficient strategy for larger teams that can help to generate innovative ideas.
 Using this method, a team can compare two items or concepts that are not apparently related, in order to stimulate idea generation.